mhlau/IfA-Weather-App/README.md

 ## About

-The Institute for Astronomy Weather App provides a clean display of real-time data and images taken from observatories at the summits of Haleakala and Mauna Kea.
+The Institute for Astronomy Weather App provides a clean display of real-time data and images taken from observatories at the summits of Haleakala and Mauna Kea in Hawaii.

 ## Running IfA Weather